carl-watson/scotentSD.github.io/help.md

 `![alt text for your image ](/images/name of your new folder/image file name.png)`

-_If you folder as a space in it's name, the path name will need to have %20 instead of the space.
-For example, for the **tube map** folder, the path for the image is /images/tube%20map/_
+If you folder as a space in its name, the path name will need to have %20 instead of the space.
+For example, for the **tube map** folder, the path for the image is /images/tube%20map/